ngs-docs/2015-oct-nonmodel/n-quality.rst

 * why are some files named SRR*?
 * why are some files named female*?
-* why are there R1 and R2 in the name?
+* why are there R1 and R2 in the file names?
+* why don't we combine the files?

 Links: